-Creating your ideal space is one of the most exciting tasks at the beginning of the school year!
-An amazing classroom setup will inspire your students to love learning.
-A functional, well-configured classroom will truly buzz.
+So how do you totally nail your classroom setup in primary school?
+Creating your ideal space can be one of the most exciting tasks at the beginning of the school year or one of the most confounding — if you’re not feeling like you’re quite up to the task.
+The best classroom setup will inspire your students to love learning.
+A functional, well-configured classroom will truly buzz with excitement for learning.

 Make it Feel Warm